-Bernhard Paumgartner, who performed the same func-Zoltán Kodály (1882-1967) was a Hungarian composer, musicologist, music teacher, folk music researcher and tion in Vienna. developer of the Kodály method, which was inscribed as a UNESCO Intangible Cultural Heritage in 2016.
-In 1923 he composed one of his most famous works, the Psalmus Hungaricus, at the request of the Budapest The first picture shows him in a music rehearsal; it is Metropolitan Council.
-It marked the 50th anniversary of taken from a photo album that was compiled from a the unification of the Hungarian capital, Budapest from three former cities - Pest, Buda and Óbuda. series of events to mark his 80th birthday in 1962.
+Zoltán Kodály (1882-1967) was a Hungarian composer, musicologist, music teacher, folk music researcher and developer of the Kodály method, which was inscribed as a UNESCO Intangible Cultural Heritage in 2016.

+The first picture shows him in a music rehearsal; it is taken from a photo album that was compiled from a series of events to mark his 80th birthday in 1962.

-When the government of Hungary passed the Jewish Zoltán Kodály started playing the violin at an early age, learning basic musical terms from his father, a talented laws in 1938, Kodály joined prominent Hungarian intelamateur musician.
-From 1900 he studied composition lectuals and artists in signing a letter of protest against with Hans von Koessler at the Franz Liszt Music Academy them.
-After the Second World War, he took over the presidency of the Hungarian Art Council, also taking in Budapest, earning his doctorate with a dissertation on strophic construction in the Hungarian folk song. on the role as president of the International Folk Music Along with teaching at the Academy, he researched Council (IFMC) in 1963. folk songs in Hungary along with his friend Béla Bartók, the other famous Hungarian composer of that era.
-One of his greatest achievements was the development
+Zoltán Kodály started playing the violin at an early age, learning basic musical terms from his father, a talented amateur musician.
+From 1900 he studied composition with Hans von Koessler at the Franz Liszt Music Academy in Budapest, earning his doctorate with a dissertation on strophic construction in the Hungarian folk song.
+Along with teaching at the Academy, he researched folk songs in Hungary along with his friend Béla Bartók, the other famous Hungarian composer of that era.